OctopusDeploy/Halibut/docs/halibut-protocol.md

 1. The Client sends a `Request` message containing the method to execute, its parameters and 0 or more data streams.
 2. The Service executes the method and sends the result in a `Response` message containing the result and 0 or more data streams.
-3. The Service sends a `NEXT` control message, signalling it is ready for the next action.
-4. The Client sends a `PROCEED` control message, signalling to the Service to be ready for another `Request`.
+3. The Service and Client exchange `NEXT` and `PROCEED` control messages.
+The direction of these message differes depending on if the service is in polling or listening mode.

 The steps are repeated for both Listening and Polling mode until either Client or Service begins the Ending a connection stage.